multiwavelength/redshifts/README.md

 This package searches within online astronomy archives Vizier and NED to find all unique spectroscopic redshifts within a designated field.

 ## Usage
+The main functionality of the package can be used by calling the function:
+'''
+query.run_query(data_path, name, coords)
+'''
+where data_path is the location where to place the downloaded data, name is the identifier for the field of interest and coords are Astropy coordinates that specify where to point the query.

 For details on how to use the package, please see main file, [PIPELINE_online_redshift.py](PIPELINE_online_redshift.py)

 ## Features and limitations